Skyscraping Notation Glossary

 52314

 I call these lane peaks.
 Following the namesake of the puzzle, if we were to visualise the skyscrapers in the grid we’d have an urban city skyline of buildings.
-The NN-skyscrapers would be the tallest buildings, visible from any of the four sides.
+The NNN-skyscrapers would be the tallest buildings, visible from any of the four sides.

 Solving the lane peaks is central to solving a Skyscrapers puzzle.
 Abstractly, they’re the heart of the structure of the puzzle which everything else centers around.
 Concretely, most logical deductions we could make require the lane peak to be solved.